Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Introduction

 An alternative approach to the wave turbulence kinetic equation is proposed in \cite{HWF}, where ray-tracing (or eikonal) techniques are used to describe spectral energy transfers.
-In this paradigm, the energy cascade is assessed as a net drift $\langle \dot {\bf p} \rangle$ of wave packets toward high wavenumber, where ${\bf p}$ is the momentum of a wave and $\langle\dots\rangle$ represents ensemble average.
-Such studies (\cite{HWF,SK99,ijichi2017eikonal}) provide metrics of the average drift rate at a high wavenumber gate, beyond which waves are considered to 'break', but hitherto a corresponding analytic interpretation has yet to appear.
+In this paradigm, the energy cascade is assessed as a net drift $\langle \dot {\bf p} \rangle$ of wave packets toward high wavenumber, where ${\bf p}$ is the momentum of a wave and $\langle\dots\rangle$ represents an ensemble average.
+Such studies (\cite{HWF,SK99b,ijichi2017eikonal}) provide metrics of the net drift rate at a high wavenumber gate, beyond which waves are considered to 'break'.
+These numerical simulations are conducted in a 'kitchen sink' manner in which scale separations in vertical and horizontal wavenumber are viewed as tunable parameters to arrive at downscale transport estimates that align with observations.
+The alignment requires that the background have similar scales as the wave packet and creates a thematic issue for an asymptotic theory such as ray tracing.
+A further issue is that a rigorous description of this ensemble average transport $\langle \dot{\p} \rangle$ is an open question that we address here.